 These invisible design tweaks really speak to Apple’s attention to detail, and its focus on the user experience.
-To view the iPad’s split keyboard, simply place a finger on either side of the keyboard and drag it apart.
+To view the iPad’ split keyboard, simply place a finger on either side of the keyboard and drag it apart.

-Have you noticed these hidden iPad keys before?
+Had you noticed these hidden iPad keys before?